Hauteclere/my_development_environment/readme.md

 <h1>My Development Environment</h1>

-> [!CAUTION]
-> Still need to finish the "configure git" instructions...

 Below is a description of the workspace setup and tools that I use on a daily basis and what a normal workflow looks like for me.
 Feel free to read through and cherry-pick the bits that suit you!

 Everything I list is free at the time of writing, although of course it assumes that you have already bought a reasonably powerful laptop.